food-mappers/food-mapper-app/README.md

 7.)
 Navigate to root/communities, create a community

 8.)
-Navigate to root/sources, create a food source
+Navigate to root/sources, create a food source.